asiq13096/asiq13096/README.md

 - Japanese 🇯🇵 | German 🇩🇪 | French 🇫🇷

 ### ✨ Fun Fact
-I turn **coffee into code ☕💻** and enjoy learning something new every day!
+I enjoy mixing creativity with logic, whether in code, design, or learning something new.
 <!--
 **asiq13096/asiq13096** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.